NikeNike Mercurial SuperflyNike Mercurial VaporNike Phantom GX

 If it’s the upper that is central to the Phantom GX, the tooling is the highlight of the current Mercurials.
 Featuring the vaunted Zoom Air technology, the present Mercs have one, if not the most unique sensation, with each step feeling as if stepping on a bubble.
 Saying that it is cushioned or bouncy is a bit oversimplification, but what we can say is that Air Zoom does take the sting out of hard pitches like dry natural grass and even the artificial ones.

 The usual recommendation regarding the Mercurials is to go with the Vapor, as the Superfly only has the DF collar as the additional feature (something not worth the extra pounds if we’re being honest).
-The same cannot be said with the Phantom GX, as its DF model brings back the Phantom VSN’s Ghost Lacing cover to provide that clean striking surface.
-The low-cut Phantom GX is more Phantom VNM-like due to the Gripknit providing that quarter covering on the deep laces.
-Another point of comparison is that the rounder shape of the heel in the Phantom GX contributes to the wide-fitting attribute of the boot, and so this time around the additional material in the DF model does help fill in that extra volume.
+The same can be said with the Phantom GX, as its DF Luna model follows the same collar/non-collar differentiation.

 Your Phantom GX and Mercurial Football Idols

-Regarding specific football stars, the Phantom GX has the likes of Harry Kane, Jack Grealish, Phil Foden, and Mason Mount.
+Regarding specific football stars, the Phantom GX has the likes of Phil Foden, and Erling Haaland.
 The Mercurial Superfly will always have the stardom of CR7, though arguably now has a successor in Kylian Mbappe.
-Despite not being under official contract, Erling Haaland has continuously wore the Vapor Nike boot.
+Vini Jr usually headlines the Vapor.

 Ian Ebbs